andydevs/binary-time/README.md

 # Binary Time and Date
-A pebble watchface that displays the time and date in binary format
+A pebble watchface that displays the time and date in binary format.

+Because I wanted to, that's why.